g3w-suite/g3w-admin/README.md

 python manage.py sitetree_resync_apps
 ```

+## Module accessories

+Can be installed the follow module accessories.

+## Caching module
+Module to cache on disk layers WMS map.
+To install please read his [caching/README.md](caching/README.md)

 ## Continuous integration testing

 CI tests are automatically run on CircleCI for the `dev` branch only.